One of the more common questions we receive is “should I purchase the insurance from the rental car company”?

 We want to make sure that you are aware that a standard personal auto policy does not cover all rental car exposures.
 There's a gap between a renter's responsibility under the rental contract and what an auto policy will pay.
-If (as is most common), damage to the rental car is covered under the auto policy's physical damage section, the insured will certainly have to pay the deductible and at least a portion of the loss-of-use charge.
+If (as is most common), damage to the rental car is covered under the auto policy's physical damage section, the insured will certainly pay the deductible and at least a portion of the loss-of-use charge.

 Two revisions in rental-car contracts have significantly increased the renter's portion of the risk.
 One is an added charge for "diminution in value" whenever a rental car is repaired.
 The other is "before and after," a method of determining the renter's responsibility when a car is substantially damaged.